The 5-step MLH Sponsorship Process

 • Intros are infinitely better than cold emails.

-• Follow up: don’t worry if you don’t receive a response to your initial email; wait 3-4 days and ask again.
+• Follow up: don’t worry if you don’t receive a response to your initial email; wait 1-2 weeks (3-4 days if closer to your event date) and ask again.
 You can ping the contact up to 3 times.

 3. Have An Exploratory Phone Call